progit/progit/de/07-customizing-git/01-chapter7.markdown

 When that value is set, Git colors its output if the output goes to a terminal.
 Other possible settings are false, which never colors the output, and always, which sets colors all the time, even if you’re redirecting Git commands to a file or piping them to another command.
 This setting was added in Git version 1.5.5; if you have an older version, you’ll have to specify all the color settings individually.

-Du wirst selten die Eintstellung  benötigen.
-In den meisten Situationen in denen Du Farben in Deiner umgeleiteten Ausgabe haben willst kannst Du stattdessen ein  auf der Kommandozeile benutzen, um Git anzuweisen, die Ausgabe eizufärben.
+Du wirst selten die Einstellung `color.ui = always` benötigen.
+In den meisten Situationen in denen Du Farben in Deiner umgeleiteten Ausgabe haben willst, kannst Du stattdessen die Option `--color` auf der Kommandozeile benutzen, um Git anzuweisen die Farbkodierung fuer die Ausgabe zu verwenden.
+Die Einstellung sollte fast immer das sein, was Du benutzen willst.

 You’ll rarely want `color.ui = always`.
 In most scenarios, if you want color codes in your redirected output, you can instead pass a `--color` flag to the Git command to force it to use color codes.
 The `color.ui = true` setting is almost always what you’ll want to use.

 #### `color.*` ####

+Falls Du im Detail kontrollieren willst welche Befehle wie gefärbt werden, oder wenn Du eine ältere Version benutzt, dann stellt Git Verb-spezifische Farbeinstellungen zur Verfuegung.
+Jede dieser Optionen kann auf `true`, `false`, oder `always` eingestellt werden:

 If you want to be more specific about which commands are colored and how, or you have an older version, Git provides verb-specific coloring settings.
 Each of these can be set to `true`, `false`, or `always`: